Presented By: Nicola Crawford & Markus Krebsz

 Markus Krebsz, UNECE GRM | Culture & Conduct Group, Is a seasoned risk specialist, interim board-level executive, and government adviser with 25 years of experience in global financial markets, His past professional experience includes Co-Founder and acting Chairman of the Culture & Conduct Group.
 Ex-officio Chairman of the CISI FinTech Forum.
 Ambassador of the Transparency Task Force and member of its banking team.

 As Co-founder and previous acting CRO, he is instrumental in establishing a high-profile UK government-backed capital markets/ lending institution start-up and playing a pivotal role in achieving its strong investment-grade ratings.
 Markus is a current member of a United Nations working party on risk and regulation; previously advising several NGOs include the World Bank, EU, ECB and SEC.

-He us a long-standing PRMIA C-Suite committee member, founder of PRMIA’s 1st PRM study group in 2004, and creator of PRMIA’s global, regional and topical LinkedIn groups.
-Markus is n author/editor of several risk books, including portions of the PRMIA PRM handbook,.
+He is a long-standing PRMIA C-Suite committee member, founder of PRMIA’s 1st PRM study group in 2004, and creator of PRMIA’s global, regional, and topical LinkedIn groups.
+Markus is an author/editor of several risk books, including portions of the PRMIA PRM handbook.
 He has served as a lecturer with some of the world’s best academic institutions.
 Markus is the creator of the Global (for banks)/ Universal (for non-banks/ UN Global Compact & 17 SDGs) Conduct Risk Paradigms.

 Continuing Risk Learning Credits: 1